-During her 35-year career in the court reporting field, Ana earned a reputation within the legal community as someone demonstrating the highest standards of integrity and professionalism.
-After retiring as a freelance court reporter, her dedication to delivering exceptional service as an office manager and sales executive of two global court reporting firms won the trust of clients, resulting in her managing four of the largest high-profile cases in the world:
+During her 35-year career as a court reporter, reporting firm manager, and sales executive, Ana’s dedication to delivering exceptional service earned the trust of clients, resulting in her managing four of the largest high-profile cases in the world:

 - International Paper vs. Affiliated FM Insurance Co., et al. (555 national depositions)